schriskii/schriskii.github.io/index.md

 Portfolio
 =========

-*The grades for most of the projects have been lost to time, according to my professors.
+*The grades for the projects/papers/presentations have been lost to time, according to my professors.
 Apologies.

 Programming Projects
 --------------------